shashi-bhushan-tarai/Portfolio/README.md

 # Portfolio
-i created this portfolio using HTML,CSS,JS
+I created this portfolio using HTML,CSS,JS